zobiejrz/zobiejrz.github.io/_tabs/about.md

 Hello all!

 My name is Ben.
-I'm a senior at Brigham Young University, where I am obtaining my Bachelor of Science in Computer Science, with an emphasis in Data Science.
+I'm a recent graduate from Brigham Young University, where I obtained my Bachelor of Science in Computer Science, with an emphasis in Data Science.
 I love learning, and I'm always trying to synthesize the best of what I learn into solutions.

-I am preparing to graduate in December, and am looking for full-time software development positions starting in January.
-I thrive in collaborative environments and I have work experience in frontend development.
-I also have experience in iOS development using Swift, UIKit, and SwiftUI, and I have experience developing for blockchain technologies.
-Feel free to reach out regarding any positions you might be hiring for.
+I’m a software engineer who loves turning ideas into polished apps.
+My experience spans frontend development, iOS apps using Swift, UIKit, and SwiftUI, and blockchain projects.
+I thrive in collaborative teams and am currently looking for full-time roles.
+Let’s connect if you’re hiring or just want to chat about building software!